 As of October 2020, Bryant has not seen a drop of anticipated sales tax revenue during the pandemic.
-We believe we owe this consistency to a couple of areas.
+We believe we owe this consistency to several areas.
 The first, a large percentage of Bryant residents work outside of our city.
 Many of these workers were asked to stay and work from home causing their spending habits to change.
-Money that was maybe used in other cities for lunch, was instead used locally for groceries and eating out as the quarantine extended.
+Money that was used in other cities for lunch, was instead used locally for groceries and eating out as the quarantine extended.
 The second is the convenience that many residents found in shopping online.
 In April of 2019 cities in Arkansas began receiving online sales tax by jurisdiction.
 These two combined items have helped Bryant to weather the pandemic.
+Additionally, the extra money provided to laid off workers by the federal government helped slow a decrease in consumer spending.